Delhi Queer Pride Parade

 Delhi Queer Pride Parade is organised by members of the Delhi Queer Pride Committee every last Sunday of November since 2008.
 The queer pride parade is a yearly festival to honour and celebrate lesbian, gay, bisexual and transgender people (the whole queer community), and their supporters.
 The parade usually runs from Barakhamba Road to Tolstoy Marg to Jantar Mantar.

-Since its inception in 2008, where some hundreds gathered in central Delhi to celebrate the first public Pride parade, the community-funded march has grown to become a strong movement that primarily addressed Section 377 of the Indian Penal Code (which has now been repealed).
+Since its inception in 2008, where some hundreds gathered in central Delhi to celebrate the first public Pride parade, the community-funded march has grown to become a strong movement that primarily addressed Section 377 of the Indian Penal Code, which has since been repealed.

 The Delhi Queer Pride has maintained independent operations and have chosen to rely on community funding and rejecting any kind of corporate sponsorship, with the aim to focus this unique collective on equal rights, privacy and freedom.
 The organisation also supports dalit rights, disability rights and the feminist movements.

 History

 2008

 Delhi's first Queer Pride March took place on 30 June 2008.
-In the beginning, only a small bunch of men and women arrived and police was also there, but by evening, there were about 500 people singing, dancing, shouting slogans, holding placards, screaming "377, quit India".
+In the beginning, only a small bunch of men and women arrived, and police was also there, but by evening, there were about 500 people singing, dancing, shouting slogans, holding placards, screaming "377, quit India".

-The first ever parade was attended by 500 marchers, who carried rainbow coloured flags and "Queer Dilliwalla" banners marched to bhangra beats.
+The first ever parade was attended by 500 marchers, who carried rainbow-coloured flags and "Queer Dilliwalla" banners marched to bhangra beats.
 The parade began from Barakhamba road in the heart of the city's business district and went on till Jantar Mantar, an 18th-century astronomical observatory.